sarah-cic-uk/Code-the-Future/session-5/intro_to_accessibility.md

 Why??
 Because over 1 billion people have disabilities...
 That's 1/7th of the population!

 Making your website more accessible not only benefits those who need the additional support but generally means the websites are easier to use and gain higher rankings on search engines.
 It's a win-win all round!
-Not to mention that in certain cases (like in the public sector) it is a legal requirement for websites to meet certain accessibility requirements e.g. [WCAG](https://www.gov.uk/service-manual/helping-people-to-use-your-service/understanding-wcag).
+Not to mention that in certain cases (like in the public sector) it is a legal requirement for websites to meet certain accessibility requirements e.g. <a href='https://www.gov.uk/service-manual/helping-people-to-use-your-service/understanding-wcag' target='_blank'>WCAG</a>.

 ## Common Assistive Technologies